 COVID-19 AND PRIVATE PRACTICE OFFICE SPACES

 The situation with COVID-19 continues to evolve daily.
-Effective 12:01 am March 27, the entire province will move to Alert Level 2.
-Detailed information regarding each level and its implications for social work private practice clinics is available at https://www.gov.nl.ca/covid-19/alert-system/.
+Detailed information regarding the 5-step alert system and its implications for social work private practice clinics is available at https://www.gov.nl.ca/covid-19/alert-system/.

 Government and public health officials continue to advise of necessary public health measures, including physical distancing, hand washing, and use of personal protective equipment (including non-medical masks) to prevent the spread of COVID-19.
 Social workers in private practice must continue to stay informed of measures that pertain to their work.
 Information and updates pertaining to COVID-19 can be accessed on the Government of NL website at https://www.gov.nl.ca/covid-19/ .

 Information regarding electronic social work practice along with additional resources can be found on NLCSW's COVID-19 resource page.

 Private practice is defined as:

 The provision of social work services, on a full time or part time basis, by a registered social worker who is self-employed, a member of a partnership/group practice, or independent contractor.
 Social workers in private practice are autonomous and responsible for the quality of social work services and ensuring compliance with the legislation, code of ethics and standards of practice.
 Services in private practice are provided on a fee for service model that is mutually agreed to by a client or third party (i.e., insurance company, employee assistance program, organization) or as set out in a contract.

 Registered social workers in Newfoundland and Labrador are employed in diverse fields of practice and private practice continues to expand with social workers involved in a broad range of activities including, individual, couple, family and group therapy; assessments, education, facilitation and consultation, and responding to critical incidents and emergencies.